CURRENTLY FILLED AND OPERATING ON A WAIT LIST.

 Held both in Athens and on the inspiring and peaceful island of Crete, this 10-day immersive summer icon painting study program will allow balanced daily studio learning with additional trips to churches and monasteries as a part of the inspirational curriculum –along with shared lunches and curated evenings of food, discussion, music and poetry.

-Please fill out the registration form (from red button above) to be added to the waitlist and we will email you with your status if you are able to move into active registration status (more information below).
+Please fill out the registration form (from red button above) and we will email you with your next steps for securing your spot.

 For more information on the location, visit the website for Orthodox Academy of Crete.